rogerwzeng/config/CSCI-101.HarvardX/HES-CSCI-101.md

 3. equal variance? for this course, False if var_big/var_small > 2

 ### ANOVA
+Are my sample sets from the same distribution?
 Analysis of variability (signal to noise ratio):
 1. among the sample means (signal)
 2. within the distributions (noise)